eradication0/PDHelper/README.md

 3. go to the "lab" in the game
 4. click the options you need

+Download it here: https://github.com/eradication0/PDHelper/releases/download/Release/PD.Helper.exe (or at the releases tab on the right)

 check out phatomdust.online for everything Phantom Dust related
 https://phantomdust.online/